Imran Khan: In popular culture

-During his cricketing days, Khan appeared in commercials for Pepsi Pakistan, Brooke Bond tea, Thums Up, and the Indian soap Cinthol.
-Dev Anand offered Khan a role in his 1990 Bollywood sports action-thriller Awwal Number as a declining cricket star, but Khan refused, citing his lack of acting skills.
-In 2014, Canadian rock band Nickelback released the politically themed single "Edge of a Revolution", featuring a brief clip of a PTI rally with party flags and a poster of Khan.
+During his cricketing days, he appeared in commercials for Pepsi Pakistan, Brooke Bond tea, Thums Up, and the Indian soap Cinthol.
+Dev Anand offered him a role in his 1990 Bollywood sports action-thriller Awwal Number as a declining cricket star, but he refused, citing his lack of acting skills.
+In 2014, Canadian rock band Nickelback released the politically themed single "Edge of a Revolution", featuring a brief clip of a PTI rally with party flags and a poster of him.

-Chacha Nooruddin, known as Captain Chappal, gifted a pair of specially crafted Peshawari chappals to Khan for his 2015 wedding.
-The double-soled design had existed for years, but the traditional Peshawari chappal became iconic as Khan's preferred footwear.
+Chacha Nooruddin, known as Captain Chappal, gifted a pair of specially crafted Peshawari chappals to him for his 2015 wedding.
+The double-soled design had existed for years, but the traditional Peshawari chappal became iconic as his preferred footwear.

+In the 2021 Indian film 83, about the 1983 Cricket World Cup, he is portrayed by actor Chunky Panday.

 Authorship

 In the late 1980s, Khan served as editor of The Cricketer, a London-based cricket magazine.
 Khan has written opinion pieces for Outlook, The Guardian, and the BBC.
 Khan's 2011 autobiography, Pakistan: A Personal History, covers his move from cricket into politics and discusses his philanthropic work.
 In 2021, Khan penned a CNN op-ed advocating conservation and restoration of damaged natural ecosystems.